Acrimoris/Everything_about_SAKO/README.md

 Designed primarily for programming numerical calculations.
 The larger systems at the Military University of Technology were transformed into a system of calculations using the finite element method.

 # Why?
 It took me over a dozen hours to find and collect all of this data.
-(I know I'm not very good at searching) I even travelled to Warsaw to find some of the information.
+(I know I'm not very good at searching)<br>
+I even travelled to Warsaw to find some of the information.<br>
 Why am I creating this repository?
 For fun.
-I had some time off and was bored.
+I had some time off and was bored.<br>
 Sorry for the bad quality of files.
 I had to reduce it's size because of how Github works.

 # Thanks
 I would like to thank especially all of the authors of the documents, redactors and helpers.
-Also big thanks to the creators of SAKO, and other people participating in it's creation.
+Also big thanks to the creators of SAKO, and other people participating in it's creation.<br>
 Creators:
 - Leon Łukaszewicz
 - Antoni W. Mazurkiewicz